jcharit1/Identifying-Ad-Images/README.md

 ### Strategy

-The challenges to building a predictive model are:
+The challenges to building good models are:

 1. Non-random missing data in the continuous variables.
 2. A large number of features given the size of the sample (1,558 vs 3,279).